Skip to content

 No art without sacrifice! @TFBoulevard shows 2 faces of youth theatre

-Last year, theatre festival Boulevard ran a competition giving young creators the chance to create a performance.
+Last year, theatre festival Boulevard launched a competition giving young creators the chance to create a performance.
 Requirements: the target audience (young people aged six and over), the length of the performance (roughly 20 minutes) and the theme (Vincent Van Gogh).
 This weekend the first two winners could be seen, next weekend the other two.
 Above all, the first performances showed the two faces ...

 NJO Symphony Orchestra shakes former broadcasting station to its foundations